osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ```

 This message should call the `withdrawPosition` keeper method that is introduced in the `"Liquidity Provision"` section of this document.

+When we withdraw all the liquidity in a given position, we delete the position from state, along with the three KV stores that were initialized in the `MsgCreatePosition` section.

 ##### `MsgCreatePool`